gmelchett/sensorix/README.md

   * Disk writes

 `sensorix` listens by default on localhost:5678 and any connection made there will receive the last update date.
 Useful to monitor the monitor from for example crontab.
+See `sensorix-monitor.sh`

 ## How `sensorix` alerts:
   * Mail via SMTP